erikasio/blog/docs/index.md

 **Engagement approach:**

-- Start with business impact assessment (what are current problems costing you?)
+- Start with situational assessment
 - Systematic experimentation with measurable milestones
 - Full knowledge transfer - you own everything and can maintain it independently
 - Project-based pricing tied to outcomes, not hours